-Disney’s Magical Express is a free shuttle that brings you from Orlando International airport to your on-site Disney World resort and then back again at the end of your trip.
+For the rest of 2021, Disney’s Magical Express is a free shuttle that brings you from Orlando International airport to your on-site Disney World resort and then back again at the end of your trip.

 Magical Express is a great way to start the Disney magic right from the moment you arrive at the airport.
 Find out more about this Disney World transportation option with our complete guide.